box-products/handbook/appendix-09-stateFMLA.md

   residence.
 - Family and personal leave may be taken together for a total of up to 16 weeks.
 If you are the birthing parent and require additional time to recover, you may take an additional 2 weeks at \$1,000 per week for a total of 18 weeks.
-- If one of your family members is in the military and you experience an exigency circumstance, Box Products has you covered.
+- If one of your family members is in the military and you experience an exigency circumstance, SALT Insure has you covered.
 Exigency circumstances can include short-notice deployment, military events and related activities, childcare and school activities, counseling, and post- deployment activities.
 You may take 4 weeks off at 100% pay.
 If after 4 weeks you need more time, you may take up to an additional 8 weeks at 70% of your pay for a total of 12 weeks.
 Benefits will be calculated according to the Washington State policy - RCW 50A.04.020(4) and (5).
-- Box Products will continue to maintain your health insurance and your job at Box Products through the duration of your leave.
+- SALT Insure will continue to maintain your health insurance and your job at SALT Insure through the duration of your leave.